Will Barrick Gold Corporation (GOLD) benefit from Wall Street bulls Calls?

 Barrick Gold Corporation (GOLD): Who are the competitors?

-The company’s main competitors (and peers) include Agnico Eagle Mines Limited (AEM) that is trading 43.47% up over the past 12 months and Yamana Gold Inc. (AUY) that is 53.06% higher over the same period.
-Alamos Gold Inc. (AGI) is 52.24% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 44.64% from the last report on Feb 11, 2021 to stand at a total of 10.49 million short shares sold with a short interest ratio of 0.81.
+The company’s main competitors (and peers) include Agnico Eagle Mines Limited (AEM) that is trading 31.70% up over the past 12 months and Yamana Gold Inc. (AUY) that is 37.20% higher over the same period.
+Alamos Gold Inc. (AGI) is 39.90% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -80.65% from the last report on Mar 14, 2021 to stand at a total of 18.95 million short shares sold with a short interest ratio of 0.81.